-CONSTITUTIONAL AND STATUTORY LIMITATIONS ON TAXES AND EXPENDITURES
+CONSTITUTIONAL AND STATUTORY TAX LIMITATIONS

 Several constitutional and statutory limitations on taxes, revenues and expenditures exist under State law which limits the ability of the City to impose and increase taxes and other revenue sources and to spend such revenues, and which, under certain circumstances, would permit existing revenue sources of the City to be reduced by vote of the City electorate.
-While not affecting the City's general obligation bonds, these constitutional and statutory limitations, and future limitations, if enacted, could potentially have an adverse impact on the City's general finances and its ability to raise revenue, or maintain existing revenue sources, in the future.
+These constitutional and statutory limitations, and future limitations, if enacted, could potentially have an adverse impact on the City's general finances and its ability to raise revenue, or maintain existing revenue sources, in the future.
 A summary of the currently effective limitations is set forth below.